-2.2.3 Medicaid and CHIP Eligibility
+2.2.5 Medicaid and CHIP Eligibility

-States with an FFE have the flexibility to decide whether the FFE or the state will make the final Modified Adjusted Gross Income (MAGI)-based Medicaid and/or CHIP eligibility determination for individuals who apply for coverage with financial assistance at the FFE.
+States that use the Federal Exchange platform, including State-based Exchange on the Federal Platform (SBE-FPs), have the flexibility to decide whether the FFE or the state will make the final Modified Adjusted Gross Income (MAGI)-based Medicaid and/or CHIP eligibility determination for individuals who apply for coverage with financial assistance at the FFE.
 In assessment (FFE-A) states, the FFE makes a preliminary assessment of eligibility for MAGI-based Medicaid and/or CHIP, and the state Medicaid/CHIP agency makes a final eligibility determination.
 In determination (FFE-D) states, the state formally delegates to the FFE the authority to make final eligibility determinations for MAGI-based Medicaid and/or CHIP when the application information is fully verified.

-For all states with an FFE, the FFE screens applicants for potential eligibility for Medicaid based on criteria other than MAGI; the FFE securely and electronically sends account information (known as an account transfer, or AT) for individuals who meet applicable non-MAGI criteria to the state agency for a final eligibility determination on a non-MAGI basis.
+For all states that use the Federal Exchange platform, the FFE screens applicants for potential eligibility for Medicaid based on criteria other than MAGI; the FFE securely and electronically sends account information, known as an account transfer (AT), for individuals who meet applicable non-MAGI criteria to the state agency for a final eligibility determination on a non-MAGI basis.